cruelandunusual/Pong/README.md

 ## Compilation

-Given its history and inheritance from Windows-only XNA, MonoGame is probably still easier to build on Windows than other platforms.
+Given its history and inheritance from Windows-only XNA, MonoGame is probably still easier to build on Windows than other platforms, but macOS and Linux are supported.
-You'll need the MonoGame SDK and (preferably) Visual Studio to compile the source.
+You'll need the .NET SDK (minimum version .NET 8.0) to compile the source.
+Full instructions for each platform can be found on the [MonoGame website](https://docs.monogame.net/articles/getting_started/index.html).

+## Notes
 The [class diagram](DIAGRAM.md) shows the relationships between the classes.